tingshan2859880/Operations-Research-Applications/README.md

 ### Comments
 <!-- What’s your comment or insights to the topic/methodologies you introduced? -->
 <!-- 1t -->
-* complex method combined presciptive and predictive
-* 應用情境：補強在哪裡，像是 cluster 方法太粗糙
-* demand 考慮 time series/ data 不夠好，無法顯示出我們的，使用 discount rate
-* stochatic dynamic programming: 考慮 inventory cost 也考慮了 salvage value , demand uncertainty -> pricing strategy
-* two-stage: compared the typical EV and DEP, and find that unpopular and popular differ largely.
-So, what scenrio the product is simlar to is a very important problem. decision makers can take result as a reference.
-* future works:
-    * taking time of delievery into account
-    * backlogging
-    * salvage value
+We provide a methodology combines ordering quality and dynamic pricing decisions.
+The method combined presciptive and predictive demand estimation and stochastic dynamic programming.
+About demand estimation, we use typical linear regression and ARIMA considering time influence.
+About two-stage stochatic dynamic programming, we try to plan a product's best order quantity and next price strategy.
+In the first stage, it is an linear problem.
+In second stage, we take salvage value ,demand fluctuation, and inventory cost into account to find optimal pricing strategy.
+About how to concatenate the two stages caculation, we use three models and compared the results.

+The approaches that we differciate demand scenarios is very simple.
+About the future work, the decision maker can use the shoe domain knowledge to find greater Differentiation method about demand scenario.
+About the methodology, we may take time of delievery into account or backlogging into stochastic model.

 ### Reference